-Historical exploration of the development of law enforcement dealing with the theories, philosophies, and concepts related to the role expectations of the law enforcement officer; emphasis on patrol, traffic and public service responsibilities and their relationship to the administration of justice system.
+Exploration of the development of law enforcement dealing with the theories, philosophies and concepts related to the expectations of the law enforcement.
+There is a strong emphasis on patrol, traffic, pro-active policing and landmark Supreme Court cases.

 108 JUVENILE PROCEDURES